-We have acted as federal tax counsel to Wheeler Real Estate Investment Trust, Inc., a Maryland corporation (the "Company"), in connection with the Company's filing of the registration statement on Form S-11, Registration No. 333-, dated January 29, 2025 (the "Registration Statement"), with the Securities and Exchange Commission (the "Commission").
+We have acted as federal tax counsel to Wheeler Real Estate Investment Trust, Inc., a Maryland corporation (the "Company"), in connection with the Company's filing of the registration statement on Form S-11, Registration No. 333-\\\\\\, dated June 10, 2025 (the "Registration Statement"), with the Securities and Exchange Commission (the "Commission").
 We understand that each holder of the Company's Series D Cumulative Convertible Preferred Stock (the "Series D Preferred Stock") has the right, at the option of such holder, to require the Company to redeem any or all of such holder's shares of the Series D Preferred Stock (a "Redemption").
 As consideration for a Redemption, the Company may distribute to the redeeming holder cash, equal value of shares of the Company's common stock, \$0.01 par value per share (the "Common Stock"), or any combination thereof, at the Company's option.
 We also understand that, in addition to the right of each holder of Series D Preferred Stock to require a Redemption, the Series D Preferred Stock is convertible into Common Stock at the option of the holder (a "Conversion").
-We understand that, under the Registration Statement, the Company is registering 20,704,217 shares of Common Stock, including (1) 5,000,000 shares of Common Stock that are issuable upon Redemptions and are currently registered and remain unissued under the registration statement on Form S-11 (File No. 333-280643), originally filed with the SEC on July 1, 2024, and declared effective by the Commission on July 9, 2024 (the "Prior Registration Statement"), and (3) 381 shares of Common Stock that are issuable upon Conversions and are currently registered and remain unissued under the Prior Registration Statement.
-In connection with the registration of the shares of Common Stock, we are delivering to you our opinion as to certain matters related to the qualification of the Company as a real estate investment trust (a "REIT") within the meaning of Section 856(a) of the Internal Revenue Code of 1986, as amended (the "Co
+We understand that, under the Registration Statement, the Company is registering 100,043,323 shares of Common Stock, including (1) 100,000,000 shares of Common Stock that are issuable upon Redemptions and are currently registered and remain unissued under the registration statement on Form S-11 (File No. 333-284585), originally filed with the SEC on January 29, 2025, amended on March 4, 2024, and declared effective by the Commission on March 5, 2025 (the "Prior Registration Statement"), and (3) 10 shares of Common Stock that are issuable upon Redemptions Stock was are delivering to you our opinion as to certain matters related to the qualification of the Company as a real estate investment trust (a "REIT") within the meaning of Section 856(a) of the Internal Revenue Code of 1986, as amended (the "Code").

-We have reviewed certain documents (collectively, the "Documents") that we have deemed necessary or appropriate as a basis for our opinions, including without limitation, (i) the organizational documents of the Company, (ii) the certain factual representations (the "Officer's Certificate"), and (iii) certain schedules, memoranda, financial information, and such other records and documents, as we have deemed relevant or appropriate.
+We have reviewed certain documents (collectively, the "Documents") that we have deemed necessary or appropriate as a basis for our opinions, including without limitation, (i) the organizational documents of the Company, (ii) the certificate, dated as of the date hereof, executed by a duly appointed officer of the Company setting forth certain factual representations (the "Officer's Certificate"), and (iii) certain schedules, memoranda, financial information, and such other records and documents, as we have deemed relevant or appropriate.

-Wheeler Real Estate Investment Trust, Inc. January 29, 2025 Page 2
+Wheeler Real Estate Investment Trust, Inc. June 10, 2025 Page 2